vippsas/vipps-developers/test-environment.md

   [Status page](./developer-resources/status-pages.md),
   but it may not always be possible.
   In practice this is extremely rare.
+* Only Norwegian phone numbers are supported (this will be fixed, but there is not ETA).
+* Test merchants appear as Norwegian merchants in the app (this will be fixed, but there is not ETA).
+* The test app has the orange Vipps color scheme, not the blue MobilePay color cheme (this will be fixed, but there is not ETA).
 * Push alerts may be unavailable or unstable.
 To see payment requests: Open Vipps and manually go to the "Betalinger" (i.e., *Payments_) at the bottom of the main screen.
   You may have to "pull to refresh" on that screen.